Scottie Barnes: College career

-On March 13, 2021, Barnes scored a career-high 21 points in an 80–75 loss to Georgia Tech at the ACC tournament championship.
+For the 2020–21 Florida State Seminoles men's basketball team, Barnes played the point guard position off the bench, quickly learning how to operate within the team's offense under head coach Leonard Hamilton.
+He served a versatile role on the defensive end, guarding players of all five positions.
+Barnes helped the Seminoles reach the ACC tournament championship game, in which he scored a career-high 21 points in an 80–75 loss to Georgia Tech, and the Sweet 16 of the NCAA tournament.
 As a freshman, he averaged 10.3 points, 4.1 assists, 4 rebounds and 1.5 steals per game, earning ACC Freshman of the Year, ACC Sixth Man of the Year and third-team All-ACC honors.
-On April 9, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.
+On April 9, 2021, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.